Rho Coronae Borealis: Planetary system

 An extrasolar planet in a 39.8-day orbit around Rho Coronae Borealis was discovered in 1997 by observing the star's radial velocity variations.
 This detection method only gives a lower limit on the true mass of the companion.
 In 2001, preliminary Hipparcos astrometric satellite data indicated that the orbital inclination of the star's companion was 0.5°, nearly face-on, implying that its mass was as much as 115 times Jupiter's.
 A paper published in 2011 supported this claim using a new reduction of the astrometric data, with an updated mass value of 169.7 times Jupiter, with a 3σ confidence region 100.1 to 199.6 Jupiter masses.
 Such a massive body would be a dim red dwarf star, not a planet.
+However, interferometric observations published in 2016 found no evidence for a red dwarf at the expected separation.
+A 2022 astrometric study analysing Hipparcos and Gaia proper motion measurements also found no evidence for a companion at a high signal-to-noise ratio.

-In 2016, however, a paper was published that used interferometry to rule out any stellar companions to this star, in addition to detecting a second planetary companion in a 102-day orbit.
-Another two planets were discovered in 2023.
+A second planetary companion was detected in a 102-day orbit.
+The discovery of another two planets was reported in 2023.
+However, a 2026 follow-up study by the same authors found that the apparent outermost planet d (with a 281-day period) was a spurious detection caused by instrumental errors from the EXPRES spectrograph.
+The system currently has three known planets: e, b & c.

 The evolution of the parent star, nearing the conclusion of its life cycle, has been regarded as a model for the potential evolution of our planetary system.
 This is especially relevant for predicting whether the Sun will eventually engulf the Earth at the end of its own lifecycle (cf. Future of Earth).